LOW

 THE MASONIC ORDER AND THE KNIGHTS TEMPLAR

-Many Ancestry researchers have discovered previously unknown links with the so-called secret societies, Freemasonry, The Royal Arch and The Knights Templar.
+Many Ancestry researchers have discovered previously unknown links with societies such as Freemasonry and The Royal Arch.
 However, those connections have never really been secret.
-They have merely been overlooked, ignored or side-lined as ‘unimportant.’
-Many members of the Masonic Orders are often unaware of their family links to the orders.
+They have merely been in a parallel world side-lined as ‘understood.’
+Many members of the Masonic Orders are often unaware of their ancestral links to freemasonry..

-Robert Low was a life member of The Freemasons, The Royal Arch and The Knights Templar, however, research through the Royal Lineage and Ancestry links have uncovered connections to the Knights Templar dating back more than 300 years.
+Robert Low was a life member of The Freemasons, and progress through The Royal Arch and Knights Templar.
+Our research through lineage and ancestral links have uncovered connections dating back more than 300 years.

-Robert’s father James, and uncles Robert and William were Freemasons in Dunfermline, Fifeshire but Robert he was the only one of three brothers to join Masonic Orders.
-Although well aware of his family’s Masonic connections, it was the 1990s before Robert applied as an Entrant to Lodge St. Mars, Kilmer’s, 1398 in Ayrshire, becoming a Life Member in 1992, before moving from the Province as Worshipful Senior Warden in 2005.
+Robert and Trevor joined the Masonic order.
+Father James, and uncles Robert and William were Freemasons in Dunfermline, Fifeshire Well aware of his family’s Masonic connections, Robert was as an Entrant to Lodge St. Maures, Kilmer’s, 1398 in Ayrshire, becoming a Life Member in 1992, before moving from the Province as Worshipful Senior Warden in 2005.

 In 1992, he was regularly introduced as a Master Mason in Good Standing on the floor of Lodge Acacia 832 in Bamberg, Germany.